godotengine/godot-docs/learning/step_by_step/scripting.rst

 and the ability to add extra scripting languages dynamically!

-This is great, mostly, due the large amount of flexibility provided, but it also makes our work of supporitng languages more difficult.
+This is great, mostly, due the large amount of flexibility provided, but it also makes our work of supporting languages more difficult.

 The "Main" languages in Godot, though, are GDScript and VisualScript.
 The main reason to choose them is the level of integration with Godot, as this